-(1) Compensation for the Company's Directors The resolution from shareholders' general meeting number 1/2012, dated Thursday April 26, 2012, has approved the compensation for directors as in the following details:
+(a) Compensation for the Company's Directors The resolution from shareholders' general meeting number 1/2013, dated Thursday April 25, 2013, has approved the compensation for directors as in the following details:

-The salary compensation (same as in 2011) consists of
+The salary compensation consists of

-- Chairman of the Board: 15,000 Baht per month. - Independent Director and Director: 10,000 Baht per month.
+- Chairman of the Board: 25,000 Baht per month. - Independent Director and Director: 15,000 Baht per month.